SilkRose/Pony/stories/deternal/deternal.md

 Applejack and Rainbow had been dating for a while now.
 As the two got closer, Applejack only got more worried that an accident would happen.
 Luckily for everypony, Rainbow had made it this far without anything major happening.

-As the Wonderbolts pull off their first formation stunt successfully, Applejack notices one of the ponies flying next to her keeps flying too close to Rainbow.
+As the Wonderbolts pull off their first formation stunt successfully, Applejack noticed one of the ponies flying next to her keeps flying too close to Rainbow.
 She locks in and keeps her eyes glued to this pony as the next stunt begins.

 The formation led by Rainbow takes a nose dive, heading towards the ground.
 They build up speed before making it to the top of the stadium where they do a sharp pivot and head back up.